NeggFriedRice/CramHub/README.md

 - `flask db seed`
 - Run the Flask app
 - `flask run`

-#### Application Environment files
-- Create a new `.flaskenv` file and change the included code in the `.flaskenv_sample` file to suit your needs
-- Create a new `.env` file and change the included code in the `.env_sample` file to suit your needs
 ---

 ## R1 - Problem I'm trying to solve